Updated: January 10, 2024

 The 45th Snowdown runs from January 26 through February 4, and here’s why you should go.

 Embrace the Theme

-This year, the festival theme is Rock & Roll and you can bet the big hair and all-black attire will come out of closets across Colorado’s Southwest.
-Last year’s theme, Comic-Con Showdown, meant we saw everything from superhero costumes to tails on outfits of every kind.
+This year, the festival theme is Peace, Love & Snowdown and you can bet bell bottoms and beads will come out of closets across Colorado’s Southwest.
+When we went in 2019, the theme was Comic-Con Showdown, meaning we saw everything from superhero costumes to tails on outfits of every kind.